dropyourcoffee/docker-cr/README.md

 ![overview](https://github.com/dropyourcoffee/docker-cr/assets/32614390/bef97291-c1c4-46c1-87dd-ad5059bd5e23)

 The `web server` is the implementation of web UI, and the `api server` takes the role of a bridge between the web and the registry REST API.
-Uploaded image layers can be stored at different storage systems including local file system, or cloud storage such as AWS S3.
+Uploaded image layers can be stored at different storage systems such as local file system or cloud storage such as AWS S3.